Linguistics BA Hons

 Discover the fascinating science of language – from how children acquire language skills to how machines comprehend and produce language.

-We offer BA degrees in Linguistics, English Language, and Linguistics and English Language.
+We offer degrees in Linguistics, English Language, and Language Sciences.
 Which programme is right for you depends on your interests.

 The Department has some outstanding resources.
 We have fully equipped laboratories for eye-tracking, phonetics, EEG (Electroencephalography) and child language analysis.